Ceará gnateater: Reproduction

 Similar to most gnateaters, this species is monogamous.
 Pairs remain together throughout the year.
 Mated-pairs may avoid mixed-species flocks found in the understory.

 Courtship involve males erecting their white ear tufts and chasing females while performing simple aerial displays.
-Male primary feathers are modified to produce specialized sounds while in flight.
-Both their ear tufts and sound production with their wings can be used for courtship or for territory defense.
-A pair's territory size may extend to 40m².
+It is believed that their primary feathers are modified to produce a specialized flight call while flying from one perch to another, although this has not been proven or investigated.
+Both sexes perform the flight call and it seems to be associated with territorial defense but could also be involved in courtship.

 Nest building involves placing twigs and leaves in low branches or shrubs to create a camouflaged cup-nest.
-The clutch consists of 2 eggs, but it is often that only one survives to fledge.
+Similar to other Gnateater species, its clutch consists of 2 eggs, but often only one survives to fledge.
 Males aid the females in incubation.
 Incubating adults attempt to camouflage themselves when predators approach by shrinking into the nest and often rely on shadows to hide their rufous color.
-Adults will only flee if predators are dangerously close to the nest.
-Other strategies include females luring predators away using a "broken-wing display" in which they feign an injury to distract away from the nest.
+Although little is known about this species reproduction, many of the behaviors seem to be similar to that of other Gnateaters.
+In Chestnut-belted Gnateaters adults will only fly if predators are dangerously close to the nests and females seem to lure predators away using a "broken-wing display" in which they feign an injury to distract away from the nest.
 This behavior is intensified when nestlings are in later stages of development, such as close to fledging.

 Conservation status

 There has been conflicting information on this species endangered status.
 Its population is considered stable, but there has been a lack of studies regarding actual population numbers.
 Some sources say its status should be changed to vulnerable due to its restricted range which makes it susceptible to habitat loss.

-AQUASIS is a non-profit organization that works in the Brazilian state of Ceara to prevent the extinction of endangered species.
-Although the Ceara gnateater is not one of their species of focus, this organization works to protect areas where they exist.
+AQUASIS is a non-profit organization that works in the Brazilian state of Ceará to prevent the extinction of endangered species.
+In July of 2025, the NGO started working on a project in partnership with students from the Cornell Lab of Ornithology to help the Ceara Gnateater by reintroducing the species to the mountain range of Serra de Aratanha.
+In the state of Ceará the species currently occurs only in the mountains of Serra de Baturité, and the translocation of individuals from Baturité to Aratanha is an attempt to help increase the population of this species in the long term, and also rewild the forests in Aratanha with the locally extinct biodiversity.